Global Heritage Fund

+In 2023, Global Heritage Fund and World Monuments Fund announced a Strategic Affiliation.
+The affiliation aims to create a more resilient, inclusive, and sustainable future for cultural heritage protection worldwide.
+GHF’s two active projects, Dali Dong Village in Guizhou, China, and La Ciudad Perdida in Colombia, joined WMF’s project portfolio.

-Global Heritage Fund is a non-profit organization that operates internationally.
+Global Heritage Fund founding

 Founded in California in 2002, its mission is to "transform local communities by investing in global heritage."

 To date, it has partnered with over 100 public and private organizations at 28 sites across 19 countries, investing over $30 million and securing $25 million in co-funding to carry out heritage preservation and socio-economic development.

 Global Heritage Fund projects

 Projects are selected by Global Heritage Fund's Senior Advisory Board.
 Global Heritage Fund states that selection is based on a number of factors, including cultural significance of site, need of country or region in question, and high potential for sustainable preservation through community involvement.

 Projects

 Global Heritage Fund has current or past projects in the following locations: